dtrendafilov/developer-pacenotes/content/slides/test_plans/_index.md

 ---
 ##### Fixing

 5. The issue is  _getting fixed_
+    - discussed on the refinement
-    - discussed on the refinement and planning meetings by the team
+    - discussed on the planning meeting
+    - _both_ of these take the whole team

+---
+##### Fixing

+6. The issue is  about to  _getting fixed_
     - analyzed by a developer, reproduced again
     - developer feels frustrated
         - feels that fixing bugs is not cool as adding new shiny features, i.e. brings less value to the product
-        - has to find in his head how the product works in the area of the bug.
+        - has to remember how the product works in the area of the bug.
 Or worse - understand that for the first or n-th time
    - debugged, and fixed by a developer. **Note that is the only step that actually adds value.**
    - fix is reviewed by the team
+   - test plan is reviewed

+---
+##### Fixed and releases

-   - added to changelog
+7. Added to changelog

 ---
 #### A bug caught during the implementation